 Regardless, there’s nothing quite like seeing a celebrity in a game, especially when their appearance is completely unnecessary.

-Since it’s music month on Tired Old Hack, yer man Scullion has decided to look back at some of the more interesting cameos made by musicians in video games.
+In honour of these odd inclusions, yer man Scullion has decided to look back at some of the more interesting cameos made by musicians in video games.
 To be clear though, this list:

 • doesn’t count full games based entirely on the musicians in question (that’s for another article), only games that feature them in something other than the sole lead role